aws-observability/aws-rum-web/docs/examples.md

 }
 ```

-If you have a plugin that needs to be initialized and added later on, you may directly use the `addPlugin` API provided by the web client:
+If you have a plugin that needs to be added later on, you may directly use the `addPlugin` API provided by the web client:

 ```
 addPlugin(plugin: Plugin)